-- (iii) Defendants' Public Statements Show the Relevance of Agri Stats' Data to their Collective Efforts to Cut Production - 102.
+- (iii) Defendants' Public Statements Show the Relevance of Agri Stats' Data to their Collective Efforts to Cut Production - 107.
 Defendants rarely mention their exchange of information with one another through Agri Stats.
-However, on certain public occasions, such as earnings or investor conference calls, executives from Defendants Sanderson and Tyson (two of the three publicly-traded Defendants) noted the important role Agri Stats data plays in the industry. - arnings call that he "look[s] at Agri Stats and see[s] what people are doing and not doing," and similarly stated on a May 2011 earnings call that "my judgment is that there will be some others that are going to have to make some adjustments that I believe cuts will be forthcoming in our industry based on the losses we see in Agri Stats." (emphasis added).
+However, on certain public occasions, such as earnings or investor conference calls, executives from Defendants Sanderson and Tyson (two of the three publicly-traded Defendants) noted the important role Agri Stats data plays in the industry. - 108.
+For example, Defendant Sanderson's CEO, Joe Sanderson, commented on an earnings call that he "look[s] at Agri Stats and see[s] what people are doing and not doing," and similarly stated on a May 2011 earnings call that "my judgment is that there will be some others that are going to have to make some adjustments that I believe cuts will be forthcoming in our industry based on the losses we see in Agri Stats." (emphasis added).
 Asked later on the May 2011 call by an analyst why Mr. Sanderson made this statement and another statement a few months earlier that he "feel[s] confident that we are going to see cutbacks" based on Agri Stats data, Mr. Sanderson indicated:

 Industry participants expected that [the market would improve in June and July] and I think they wanted to carry their production into June and July and see if the market would reward them for that it appears right now. . . .
-And then once you get past July 4 . . .
-I think then you will start seeing reduced egg sets. . . .
+And then once you get past July $4 \dots$ I think then you will start seeing reduced egg sets. . . .
 Typically in my experience the first cut is not enough.

-104. Defendant Tyson similarly noted in a December 2014 investor presentation that:
+109. Defendant Tyson similarly noted in a December 2014 investor presentation that: